 Home Grown Fun

-Home Grown Fun™ began in 2010 in Southern California with a goal to inspire families to enjoy nature.
-We love rock hounding, fossil hunting, learning, gardening, and exploring our part of the world, and noticed that many children at school were unaware of the beauty around them.
+Home Grown Fun™ began in 2010 in Southern California with a goal of inspiring families to enjoy nature.
+Our little family of four spent a lot of time camping in the desert, rock hounding, fossil hunting, gardening, and learning – as a way of life.

-When I pitched a composting fair to the Principal and he gladly approved, it was the start of many volunteer efforts at schools across the country.
+I pitched a “composting fair” to or elementary school principal and when he gladly approved, it was the start of many volunteer efforts at schools in California and Texas.

 how to harvest worm castings quickly